Capturing groups can be accessed not only in the result or in the replacement string, but also in the pattern itself.

 Further in the pattern

-\1 means “find the same text as in the first group”.
+\1 means “find the same text as in the first group”, exactly the same quote in our case.

 - To reference a group inside a replacement string – we use